 In addition to having unique vocabulary, IELTS has unique ideological and psychological elements, of ‘grammatical accuracy’; ‘accurate spelling’; ‘spontaneity’ and ‘flexibility’.
 Such elements students “need to master in order to achieve the IELTS score required by many universities and employers” (Moore, 2011, p.4).
 Accuracy is greatly stressed, and inaccuracy penalised: “you will be expected to know the spellings of common words and names… an answer wrongly spelt will be marked incorrect, so get plenty of practice before the exam” (Short, 2012, p.11).
 Furthermore: “grammatical accuracy and range are part of the marking criteria for the IELTS Writing and Speaking papers.
 Also, grammatical accuracy is important in the IELTS Listening and Reading papers” (Aish and Tomlinson 2012b, p.4).
 Regarding spontaneity and flexibility, students are reminded, “it is very important that you do not memorise entire sentences or answers.
 IELTS examiners are trained to spot this and will change the topic if they think you are repeating memorized answers” (Snelling, 2012, p.5).
 IELTS topics could be, for example: family; free time; special occasions; hometown; TV and radio; weather; studying; work; holidays and travel; health; important events; possessions (Snelling 2012) and perhaps Bio-fuels; Obesity; and Home composting (Tyreman, 2012).
 For IELTS, ‘content’ is general, for example “In… the Listening test you will hear one person talking about an academic topic of general interest” (Short, 2012, p.30).
 In the second IELTS writing task, general questions could be, ‘What are the advantages and disadvantages of children using mobile phones?’ or ‘A country which has free healthcare has a healthier population.
 To what extent do you agree or disagree?’
 (Aish and Tomlinson, 2012a).
 These elements are thus assumed by our HE institutions to be key elements that students need to succeed.

 IELTS thus tests an ‘English’ with neutral and decontextualised vocabulary, and with key ideological and psychological elements of grammatical accuracy, spontaneity and flexibility.
 HE institutions, by according power to IELTS to determine the preparedness of ‘English’, must inevitably assume this vocabulary, and these elements are key.
-The fundamental basis of this assumption is that the ‘English’ students need to succeed at a HE institution can be removed from context and tested separately, as an abstract objectivist entity (Voloshinov, 1929) We now challenge this assumption, and thereby challenge the power our HE institutions accord to the IELTS test.
+The fundamental basis of this assumption is that the ‘English’ students need to succeed at a HE institution can be removed from context and tested separately, as an abstract objectivist entity (Voloshinov, 1929).
+We now challenge this assumption, and thereby challenge the power our HE institutions accord to the IELTS test.
 We argue that ‘English’ is an individual subjectivist entity, and that context is fundamental to the ’English’ used.

 The importance of context to language usage